Disc Herniation & Ruptured Disc Causes, Symptoms & Treatments

 Patient history, symptomatology, orthopedic tests, and neurological assessments are the initial steps in assessing patients with a possible disc herniation.
 A working diagnosis of a possible herniation or rupture and a differential diagnosis can be assumed if signs, symptoms, and assessment findings indicate a disc herniation or a ruptured disc.
 A working diagnosis is simply that; it is a starting point that leads to the final diagnosis.

 A working diagnosis is not sufficient and must be finalized.
-Therefore, the only means of diagnosing a herniated spinal disc is through magnetic resonance imaging examination, commonly referred to as an MRI.
+Therefore, the only means of diagnosing a herniated spinal disc is through magnetic resonance imaging, commonly referred to as an MRI.
 MRIs are the gold standard in diagnosing slipped discs, including bulging, herniation, extrusion, and fragmentation.
 It is impossible to diagnose any of the eight categories of slip discs, including the herniated disc, from an x-ray.
 Therefore, if you or your doctor suspects a slipped disc, you should demand an MRI assessment.
 Besides, x-rays expose you to radiation, while an MRI has no known side effects, making it the safest diagnostic imaging process for the spine and joints.

 What Is The Best Treatment For A Herniated Or Ruptured Spinal Disk?